 - 14. Laboratory for Natural Product Chemistry - 15.
 Laboratory for Coordination Chemistry - 16.
-Research Center for StructuralThermodynamics - Laboratory for High-Technology Research for the Analysis and Utilization of Materials
+The Research Center for Thermal and Entropic Science - 17.
+Laboratory for High-Technology Research for the Analysis and Utilization of Materials

 - 18. Center for Education in Liberal Arts and Sciences - 19.
-Laboratory for Isotope Chemistry, Institute for Radiation Sciences
+Laboratory for Isotope Chemistry, Institute for Radiation Sciences - 20.
+Laboratory for Beam Chemistry, Institute for Radiation Sciences